 Biodiesel storage duration is shorter than diesel due to the chemical nature of biodiesel.
 Storage duration is dependent on the blend level.
-Blends up to B20 or B30 (where mandated) can be stored up to 8 months.
+Blends up to B20 or B40 (where mandated) can be stored up to 8 months.
 Testing of biodiesel at 4 months and monthly thereafter is recommended.
 B100 can be stored for 4 months.
 Testing at 2 months and monthly thereafter is recommended.
 Tests should include oxidation stability, acid number, viscosity and sediments.
-Refer to Table 18 and related guidelines for details.
+Refer to Special Publication, "Diesel Fuel Cleanliness" section for related guidelines and further details.